kangyuj0531/recipes-analysis/README.md

 # Statistical Analysis of Breakfast Recipes

-This is a data science project for DSC 80 at UCSD.
+This is a data science project for DSC 80 at UCSD. <br>
 Author: Yujie Kang

 ## Introduction